johannakarras/johannakarras.github.io/index.md

 My research lies at the intersection of machine learning, computer vision, and graphics.
 I am currently interested in still image reanimation and generative modeling.

 ---
+### Highlights
+---
+*  April, 2023: My latest project, *DreamPose: Fashion Image-to-Video Synthesis via Stable Diffusion*, is published on arxiv.
+*  March, 2023: I have accepted an offer to work as a PhD Student Researcher at Google this summer.

+---

 ### Research Projects